 Portrait © Donna Granata 2000

-Michael Dvortcsak is an artist whose work defies categorization.
+Michael Dvortcsak was an artist whose work defied categorization.
 Although his paintings speak to the intellect, they contain elements that are as primal as a scream.
 His imagery is realistic, yet dreamlike; bathed in light, but shrouded in mystery.
 Is Dvortcsak showing us a prehistoric version of ourselves, or is he involving us in a parallel universe?
 Dvortcsak’s masterful use of the human figure, landscape and still life is the means by which he helps the viewer understand the connection between art and science, and myth versus reality.

 Micael Dvortcsak’s documentation took place in 2000 and was sponsored by Hal Berger.
 The FOTM Archive contains extensive information about this artist.